krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 formally for entire classes.
 We’ll explore two of the most well-known results in the next sections.

-## 1961: Dr. Little proves the law
+## 1961: Little's proof for queueing systems

-Dr. John Little, at the MIT Sloan School, gave the first mathematical proof [@little1961] of this empirical relationship in 1961.
+Dr. John Little, at the MIT Sloan School, gave the first general mathematical proof [@little1961] of $L = \lambda W$  in 1961.
 His proof method was based on the dominant paradigm for analyzing such problems at the time: queueing theory, developed decades earlier to model congestion in telephone exchanges.